 A strong palette pulls together the visual appearance of the building, connecting façade design with the current use and interior space.
 The body color, the largest proportion of the façade, is likely a neutral or color similar to the original façade material.
 This background allows the trim and accent colors to highlight notable elements on the façade or signage to stand out.
 In general, A lighter body color causes a building to appear visually larger, while a darker color causes a building to appear smaller.
-The body color similar to be absorbed, rather than reflected by lighter colors.
+The body color also impacts heat gain, as the darker colors will cause heat to be absorbed, rather than reflected by lighter colors.
 The accent color, the smallest portion of the façade, is commonly the visual pop or color used to highlight smaller elements on the facade.
 In some cases, an accent color is not used - allowing the body and trim color to compose the palette.